dymensionxyz/hyperlane-monorepo/dymension/libs/kaspa/ops/validator/VALIDATOR.md

 ## Config

 Use the agent-config.json template provided by Dymension team.
 Populate .chains.<kaspa>.validatorEscrowPrivateKey with the escrow secret validator_escrow_secret (keep quotes).
-Also populate .valiator.key with validator_ism_priv_key.
+Also populate .validator.key with validator_ism_priv_key.
 Check agent-config.example.json for an informational example.

 ## Running